Fedji54/StarDash/README.md

-Vertical runner game maded for Yandex Games.
+Vertical runner game maded for Yandex Games with Ads.